The All Time Warmest Barefoot Winter Boots for Snow

 Close up collage of a pair of conventional stiff soled heeled snow boots with the caption "Functional for Snow" and a pair of Xero Alpine barefoot show boots with the caption "Functional for FEET and snow"

-Before we get started, here are a few of my best tips for getting the most versatility out of your barefoot snow boots:
+But before we get to the actual shoes, here are a few of my best tips for getting the most versatility out of your comfy, wide, snow boots this winter.

 And finally, in this post I talk about what type of feet these boots are best for to help you avoid costly mistakes.
 Find Your Foot Type Here.